ampho-cms/ampho/doc/user_manual.rst

 -------------------

 During all this manual it is assumed, that you use Python's `virtual environment`_ to develop and run your application.
-Following traditions, virtual environment usually is located in the root directory:
+Virtual environment is often located in the root directory:

 .. sourcecode:: text